Healthdirect Free Australian health advice you can count on.

 9-minute read

-Call triple zero (000) and ask for an ambulance if someone has a head injury and they fall unconscious, even if it’s only for a second, or if they have a fit or seizure.
-They also need urgent medical attention if there is bleeding that won’t stop, or if there is fluid coming from the nose or ears.
+Call triple zero (000) and ask for an ambulance if someone has a head injury and they fall unconscious, or if they have a fit or seizure.
+They also need emergency medical attention if there is bleeding that won't stop, or if there is fluid coming from their nose or ears.

 Key facts

-• A head injury can be caused by a blow or knock to the head — they can be serious even if you can’t see the injury.
+• A mild head injury can be caused by a blow or knock to your head and may result in a small lump or bruise.

-• Most people recover within 2 days from a mild injury, but you may need to slowly return to your usual activities after a head injury.
+• Most people recover from a mild head injury within 2 days, but you may need to return to your usual activities slowly.

-• You can help prevent head injuries by wearing a seat belt in the car, reducing your risk of falls and playing sports safely.
+• You can help prevent head injuries by wearing a seatbelt in the car and wearing protective sport equipment.

 What is a head injury?

-A general rule is the more forceful the impact, the more likely there is a severe injury.
+Generally, the harder the impact to your head, the more likely it is to be a severe injury.

 What are the symptoms of a head injury?